devasenan134/mobile-leafdoc/README.md

     > - evaluate on PlantDoc test data
     >       - Mixed:  56.78%

+    3. Using weights for the PD data samples (to balance the datasize imbalance)
+    > mixed_pdweighted:
+    > - PV test  acc=0.9974  F1=0.9965
+    > - PD test  acc=0.5847  F1=0.5818
+    >
-    3. try using other augmentation, Asymmetric (Heavy noise for PV, Light for PD), + FDA (Fourier Domain Adaptation)
+    5. try using other augmentation, Asymmetric (Heavy noise for PV, Light for PD), + FDA (Fourier Domain Adaptation)
     > Runs
     > use Asymmetric + FDA (with balance classes + domains (upweights PD 5x))
     >